The preserve is open one hour after sunrise to one hour after sunset.

-One of the oldest forest preserves in DuPage County, the 81-acre Maple Grove Forest Preserve in Downers Grove is the largest remnant of the vast maple forest that became Downers Grove.
+One of the oldest forest preserves in DuPage County, the 81-acre Maple Grove is the largest remnant of the vast maple forest that became Downers Grove.
 The preserve is categorized as a "globally endangered ecosystem" by ecologists.
-It features trails, picnic tables and a creek running through it.

-Maple Grove's remnant black maple savanna and upland maple forest communities host hundreds of different types of plant, some threatened or endangered.
-Because less than 0.5 percent of Illinois’ natural areas are intact today, Maple Grove is both a rare historic forest and a valuable natural area.
+Maple Grove's remnant black maple savanna and upland maple forest communities host hundreds of different types of plants, some threatened or endangered.
+Because less than 0.5% of Illinois’ natural areas are intact today, Maple Grove is both a rare historic forest and a valuable natural area.

-Spring is an especially wonderful time to visit, when carpets of trilliums, trout lilies, violets, buttercups and wild geraniums are in bloom.
+Spring is an especially wonderful time to visit, when carpets of trilliums, trout lilies, violets, Virginia bluebells, buttercups, and wild geraniums are in bloom.
 In fall, the woodlands — home to birds from indigo buntings to hawks and great horned owls — put on a spectacular show.